The National Minimum Wage and Living Wage

-If this doesn’t solve the problem, they can ask the employer in writing to see their payment records.
+If this does not solve the problem, they can ask the employer in writing to see their payment records.
 The worker can take someone with them and make copies of the records.

 If an employer owes the worker any arrears they have to pay these back.

-Workers can also call the confidential Pay and Work Rights Helpline to help them solve a payment dispute.
+Workers can call the confidential Acas helpline to help them solve a payment dispute.

 If the employer refuses payment

-If HM Revenue and Customs (HMRC) find that the employer hasn’t paid they will send them a notice for the arrears plus a penalty for not paying the minimum wage.
+If HMRC find that the employer has not paid they will send them a notice for the arrears plus a fine for not paying the minimum wage.

 HMRC can take them to court on behalf of the worker if the employer still refuses to pay.